bakkeshks/bakkeshks/README.md

 # Hey, I'm Bakkesh KS

-I'm a solo founder who loves AI, building SaaS products, marketplace apps, and web scraping products with the goal of reaching $1M a year doing what I enjoy.
+Hi, I'm a solo founder who loves working with AI — currently building AI agents, SaaS products, marketplace apps, and web scraping tools with a goal of reaching $1M ARR.

 ## 💼 What I’m Working On